workflow-kit/pr-auto-labeler/CONTRIBUTING.md

 Contributing is now incredibly simple:

 1. **Fork the repository** on GitHub
-2. **Create a new file** in `src/rules/` (e.g., `my-awesome-rule.js`)
+2. **Create a new file** in `src/rules/` or appropriate category folder (e.g., `src/rules/frontend/my-rule.js` or `src/rules/environment/my-rule.js`)
 3. **Copy the template** from `src/rules/RULE_TEMPLATE.js`
 4. **Implement your logic** - just the detection code!
 5. **Submit a PR** with ONLY your new file

 That's it!
 No need to modify any other files.
-The workflow automatically discovers and loads your rule.
+The workflow automatically discovers and loads your rule from any subdirectory.

 ### Detailed Steps